Floquet engineering of many-body states by the ponderomotive potential: Proof of eqn:lemma1

+It may look natural that the coefficients in \equa{eqn:vp_expansion} are roughly the response functions if one `integrates out' the fast degree of freedom $X$ assuming fixed $\phi$.
+However, since one is dealing with the non-equilibrium case of periodically driven systems, this integrating out procedure has to be done by the real time path integral, for which a natural framework is the path integral on the Keldysh time contour~\cite{Kadanoff.1962, Keldysh.1964, Kamenev.book, Altland.2010, Sieberer.2016}.
+In the Keldysh path integral~\cite{Kamenev.book,Altland.2010}, one defines a generating functional, the `partition function', as

-on the closed time contour $C$ parameterized by $s$, which runs from time $0$ to time $t_f$ (forward contour) and then from time $t_f$ to time $0$ (backward contour).
-Here $X_c=X_{+}+X_{-}$ and $ X_q=X_{+}-X_{-}$ are the `classical' and `quantum' components of the fast field $X$, following the Keldysh notation; $X_{+}(t)$ and $X_{-}(t)$ are their values on the forward and backward time contour.
-Symbols for $\phi$ are defined in the same way.
+on the closed time contour $C$ parameterized by $s$, which runs from time $t=0$ to time $t=t_f$ (forward contour) and then from time $t=t_f$ to time $t=0$ (backward contour).
+Here $\hat{\rho}$ is the initial density matrix of the system at time zero, $X_{c/q}(t)=(X_{+} \pm X_{-})/\sqrt{2}$ is the `classical'/`quantum' component of the fast field $X$ following the Keldysh notation, and $X_{+}(t)$ and $X_{-}(t)$ are their values on the forward and backward time contours.
+Notations for $\phi$ and other symbols are defined in the same way.
 Without the external field $f(s)$, one have $Z=1$.
 However, $Z\neq 1$ if $f(s)$ has different values on the forward and backward time contours so that the path integrals on the two contours don't cancel each other, or in other words, $\hat{U}(s) \neq \hat{I}$.
 The functional dependence of $Z$ on $f(s)$ contains the information of observables, correlation functions, etc.